 - "email_disabled" - email account is suspended/disabled/limited and can't receive emails.

-- "ok_for_all" - email server is saying that it’s ready to accept letter to any email.
+- "ok_for_all" - email server is saying that it’s ready to accept a letter to any email.

 - "dead_server" - email server is dead, no connection to it.